-There are multiple methods by which you can acquire Bitcoins, including setting up a PC to mine it yourself, paying for a professional mining contract, or trading another cryptocurrency for it.
-Or you can simply buy Bitcoins for cold, hard cash.
+There are multiple methods by which you can acquire Bitcoin, including setting up a PC to mine it yourself (opens in new tab), paying for a professional mining contract, or trading in an altcoin (opens in new tab).

 In order to perform a purchase on the Coinbase exchange, first you must set up an account.
 This requires some basic information to be supplied: a name, email, password and location (to make sure your particular location is supported).
 You also need to be 18 years of age or older.

 Once the account is created, the next step is to link it with a bank account.
-When selling Bitcoin on Coinbase, the proceeds can either go to this bank account, or to a PayPal account.
-Purchases can be made from the linked bank account, or with Mastercard or Visa credit cards.
+Purchases can be made from the linked bank account or with Mastercard and Visa credit cards.

-Despite these shortcomings, the Bitcoin ATM is a growing trend with 1,600 of these specialized ATMs installed worldwide, and over 900 in the US from various companies, according to Coin ATM Radar which tracks the numbers of these machines.
+Despite these shortcomings, the Bitcoin ATM is a growing trend with over 15,000 of these specialized ATMs installed worldwide, with a majority of them in the US, according to Coin ATM Radar (opens in new tab).

-Furthermore, the number of Bitcoin ATMs is increasing at a healthy 2.86 additional machines installed daily across the globe, so chances are a machine could be near you in the not too distant future.
-This trend is likely being fueled less by investors, and more by regular folks looking to acquire Bitcoins for use as a currency for purchases.
+Furthermore, the number of Bitcoin ATMs is increasing at a healthy rate, so chances are a machine could be near you in the not too distant future.

 LibertyX and investment funds

-This fund has been around since September 2013, and now has an $807 million (£600 million) valuation, a ticker of GBTC, and a 2% annual fee.
-While most would not recommend it as a safe investment, but rather consider it more speculative, the YTD performance of +312% is quite solid, and would make any investor drool for that kind of return.
+This fund has been around since September 2013 and now has over $34.0 billion worth of assets under management (AUM).
+While most would not recommend it as a safe investment, but rather consider it more speculative, the YTD performance as of February 2021 (+65.31%) is certainly solid.

 With so many options available, Bitcoin is easier to acquire than ever before.
-It is no wonder that people from all walks of life are buying, owning, and yes, even eventually spending Bitcoins.
+It is no wonder that people from all walks of life are buying, owning, and yes, even spending Bitcoin.